Menu

 Owned By: Town of Hanover

-A half-mile loop trail with boardwalks and old stone walls, plus access to Torrey Brook.
-Part of a larger (3-mile) trail network that extends to Tindale Bog, the Nava-Stasiluk Conservation Area, and the Myrtle Street Fields/Ceurvels Park.
+Accessible from the Hanover Senior Center, this half-mile loop trail features boardwalks and old stone walls, plus access to Torrey Brook.
+It is part of a larger (3-mile) trail network that extends to Tindale Bog, the Nava-Stasiluk Conservation Area, and the Myrtle Street Fields/Ceurvels Park.

 Features